-The mission of the Physical Therapist Assistant Program at Villa Maria College is to provide comprehensive education, both academic and clinical, to ensure success of graduates as integral members of a health care team.
-Graduates are qualified to work as Physical Therapist Assistants under the direction and supervision of a licensed physical therapist, adhering to all established legal, ethical, and professional standards.
-Graduates are skilled in critical thinking, problem solving, and communication skills, and display a commitment to life-long learning for success in the changing health care environment.
+The mission of the Physical Therapist Assistant program is to provide comprehensive education, both academic and clinical, to ensure success of graduates as integral members of a health care team.
+Graduates are gualified to work as physical therapist assistants under the direction and supervision of a licensed physical therapist, adhering to all established legal, ethical, and professional standards.
+Graduates are skilled in critical thinking, problem-solving, and communication skills, and they display a commitment to lifelong learning for success in the changing health care environment.

-Physical therapist assistants (PTA) are skilled health care providers who provide physical therapy services under the direction and supervision of licensed physical therapists.
+Physical therapist assistants (PTA) are skilled healthcare providers who provide physical therapy services under the direction and supervision of licensed physical therapists.
 PTAs provide care to patients and clients of all ages who have medical conditions that affect their ability to function in their daily lives.
 PTAs provide direct patient/client care including teaching exercise designed to improve strength, mobility, balance and coordination; training with crutches, canes, or walkers, and using physical agents such as ultrasound and electrical stimulation.
-PTAs continually assess patient/client response to interventions, and report this status to the Physical Therapist.
+PTAs continually assess patient/client response to interventions, and report this status to the physical therapist.